 Lindsay moves you beyond the instruction manual and helps you find the hidden gems that lie within the Nikon Z9.
 Topics covered include settings for stills, understanding crop modes and when to use them, shooting with the Z9’s great EVF, using picture controls for new creativity, frame rates, silent shooting, ISO options, and many other controls.

 Lindsay also discusses NIKKOR Z lenses and the FTZ mount adapter, control ring features on NIKKOR Z lenses, in-camera VR image stabilization using NIKKOR Z lenses versus the FTZ mount adapter, to name just a sampling of the subjects covered in this information-packed workshop.
+He also covers the latest improvements to Z9 using the latest Firmware upgrades.
 If you are ready to get the most from your Nikon Z9, there can be no doubt that this is the workshop for you!

 This program is designed and intended for current owners of a Nikon Z9 or those interested in learning more about this mirrorless camera system.
 A working knowledge of basic camera operations is required.

-Class will meet 9:30-11:30 am (Mountain Time) on Thursdays and Mondays starting March 24 and ending April 4 (four online group sessions).
+Class will meet 9:30 – 11:30 am (Mountain Time) on Tuesdays and Fridays starting July 11 and ending July 21 (four online group sessions).
 Enrollment is limited to 14 participants.

 Zoom Video Conferencing software (available for no charge from Zoom.com) will be used to facilitate the class sessions.
 Further details will be emailed to registrants.